Mission

 Success in meeting Goal 6:

-For our current graduated classes, our St. George campus has 44% of the St. George students currently practicing in rural areas and/or southern Utah.
+For our current graduated class, our St. George campus has 37% of the St. George students currently practicing in rural areas and/or southern Utah.